Our Cruise Industry Experts

 Ted holds an Honours degree in Applied Science from the University of Melbourne and a Master of Business Administration from Harvard.

-Ted / CHART is a member of the Asia Cruise Association, of CLIA Australasia and of Cruise Down Under.
+Ted / CHART is a long-term Executive Partner of CLIA and member of the Australia Cruise Association.

 At various times resident of Los Angeles, San Francisco, New York, Boston, South Florida, London, Monte Carlo, Sydney, Melbourne and Auckland, Ted is now based in Sydney, Australia, but is regularly to be found with clients in other parts of the world.